 Creating a Learning Environment Checklist

-eSchool of Graduate PME
+Global College of PME

-The squadron commander strengthens the squadron through talent management, while the flight commander strengthens the environment allowing people to thrive.
+The squadron commander (or equivalent) strengthens the squadron through talent management, while the flight commander strengthens the environment allowing people to thrive.
 Learning together can change the culture of the flight!

 Survey the members of your flight.
 Is there something they want to learn?